SalomePlatform/smesh/doc/salome/gui/SMESH/input/extrusion.rst

-	* If the **Extrusion By Normal** radio button is selected, every node of the selected faces is extruded along the *average* of the *normal* vectors to the faces sharing the node.
+	* If the **Extrusion by normal** radio button is selected, every node of the selected faces is extruded along the *average* of the *normal* vectors to the faces sharing the node.
 (Nodes and edges cannot be extruded in this mode.)

 		.. image:: ../images/extrusionalongaline3.png
 			:align: center